project-akri/akri-docs/docs/user-guide/monitoring-with-prometheus.md

         --set udev.brokerPod.image.repository="ghcr.io/deislabs/akri/udev-video-broker"
    ```

-   > This instruction assumes you are using vanilla Kubernetes.
+   > **Note**: This instruction assumes you are using vanilla Kubernetes.
 Be sure to reference the user guide to determine whether the distribution you are using requires crictl path configuration.

-   >
-   >
-   >
-   > Expose the Agent and Controller's Prometheus metrics by adding `--set prometheus.enabled=true`.
+   > **Note**: To expose the Agent and Controller's Prometheus metrics, add `--set prometheus.enabled=true`.

-   >
-   >
-   >
-   > If Prometheus is running in a different namespace as Akri and was not enabled to discover ServiceMonitors in other namespaces when installed, upgrade your Prometheus Helm installation to set `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to `false`.
+   > **Note**: If Prometheus is running in a different namespace as Akri and was not enabled to discover ServiceMonitors in other namespaces when installed, upgrade your Prometheus Helm installation to set `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to `false`.
    >
    > > ```bash
    > > helm upgrade prometheus prometheus-community/kube-prometheus-stack \